Excel-Tracker-Team-9302/excel-tracker/README.md

 To download the necessary dependencies to run the application, navigate to the excel-tracker-application directory of the repository.
 Then execute the `npm install` command to automatically install the dependencies for the applicaiton.

 #### RUNNING APPLICATION
 To run the application, execute the `npm start` command from the excel-tracker-application directory.
 This will start the application on localhost endpoint on your computer.
-Navigate to localhost in your browser with the provided port number to view the application (this is uaually opened by default when you run npm start).
+Navigate to localhost in your browser with the provided port number to view the application (this is usually opened by default when you run `npm start`).

 #### TROUBLESHOOTING
 ##### The application says that no React Project is found when running 'npm run'.
    * Ensure that you are within the excel-tracker-application directory in the terminal before running the 'npm run' command

-##### After running 'npm run' command, the terminal indicates that the necessary dependencies are not installed.
+##### After running `npm run` command, the terminal indicates that the necessary dependencies are not installed.
    * Your computer is missing the necessary packages that the application relies on to run.
-Run the 'npm install' within the same directory to install the necesssary packages automatically.
+Run the `npm install` command within the same directory to install the necesssary packages automatically.
 ##### After navigating to the url in the web browser, the application is not properly displayed.
    * If running locally, ensure that you are navigating to the correct localhost port.
    * If trying to accessed the deployed applicaiton, ensure you are navigating to the proper url and that the application is properly deployed on AWS (see guide below)